Skip to content

 Nimiq Validator Trustscore

-• Reliability: Assesses the consistency of a validator in producing blocks over the past 9 months.
+• Reliability: Measures how consistently a validator produces blocks over the past nine months.

-• Availability: Measures how often a validator is online and selected to produce blocks.
+• Availability: Assesses how often a validator is online and actively selected to produce blocks.

 The Validator Score in the Wallet

-The algorithm uses three factors: Dominance, Reliability, and Liveness.
-Each factor ranges from 0 to 1.
+The VTS algorithm uses three factors: Dominance, Reliability, and Availability.
+Each factor is calculated independently, with values ranging from 0 to 1, and their calculation determines the final score.

 The dominance factor is based on the dominance of the validator's stake relative to the total stake in the network.
-Reliability and availability are based on behaviour over the last 9 months.
-For these parameters we only consider completed epochs, not the currently active one.
+Reliability and availability are based on behavior over the last nine months.
+For these parameters, only completed epochs are considered, not the currently active one.
 Therefore, the score is not live and can have a delay of up to 12 hours (an epoch lasts 12 hours).

 Calculation of m